jojanper/draal-jsapp/aws.md

     $ aws ec2 describe-subnets --filters "Name=vpc-id,Values=vpc-344a294f" --query 'Subnets[*].{ID:SubnetId,CIDR:CidrBlock}'
     ```

 - You can choose which subnet to associate with the custom route table, for example, subnet-6696a659.
-This subnet will be your public subne
+This subnet will be your public subnet
     ```
     $ aws ec2 associate-route-table  --subnet-id subnet-6696a659 --route-table-id rtb-4954cf35
     ```